Don't Stop Believing (TV series): Critical response

 Carrie Dunn of The Guardian described Don't Stop Believing as "like Glee without the budget".
 Dunn felt that Five's "novice status" at producing live shows was evident, "with sound cutting in and out and jagged camera work."
 She noted, however: "the lack of production polish seemed quite fitting as the contestants were also endearingly amateur.".
 The Herald's Graeme Virtue commented: "If, like me, you fell for Glee despite having a desiccated black fossil where your heart should be, it was most likely because the dementedly life-affirming musical numbers were punctuated by some smart, often prickly drama.
 However calculated Don't Stop Believing might be, by focusing wholly on the singin'-and-hoofin' dimension, it still risks reaching dangerous levels of non-cynicism that could irreversibly damage our national psyche in the long-term.".
 Emma Love of The Independent called the show "bang on the money", praising it for "tapp[ing] into Glee fever" and "pick[ing] up on a particular moment in culture with its all-singing, all-dancing groups.".
 Andrea Mullaney of The Scotsman deemed the series: "a predictable mash-up of the talented and deluded on their own 'journeys' being patronised and sniggered at by a judges who seem like they've just been introduced to each other 30 seconds before filming began.".

 Australian adaptation

 The Ten Network in Australia had announced that it would produce its own adaptation of the Don't Stop Believing as part of its line-up for 2011.
-However, the network disclosed in November 2010 that it had halted all production on the series indefinitely, saying only that it "may return at a later date.".
+However, the network disclosed in November 2010 that it had halted all production on the series indefinitely, saying only that it "may return at a later date."
+As it turned out, the show was cancelled without an episode even being made.